cimd

 Audience

-Software engineers, data scientists, and consultants working with CGMES data who need better tooling than what TSOs currently provide.
+Engineers, researchers, and advisors working with CGMES data who need better tooling than what TSOs currently provide.

 Scope

-cimd is a command line tool to (pre-)process CGMES data.
+cimd is a command line interface to (pre-)process CGMES data.
 This includes:

 - querying grid models;